hitnoodle/Animu-Torrent-Checker/README.md

 ## Further Usage

-This program is designed and can be used from far away by integrating it with cloud-filesync-software and torrent-downloader program.
+This program is designed and can be used from far away by integrating it with cloud-filesync software and torrent-downloader program.
 My normal use case are:

 1. Put AnimuSeries.xml and Torrent folder on Dropbox folder.
 2. Refer that path in Settings.xml and executable on the local machine.